How Long Do Tire Dressings Last? Detailed Answer

-I researched some of the most popular tire dressing products and made a table with the longevity data for each of them.
-Remember that this data can be affected by many factors I just talked about.
+I tried plenty of tire dressings on cars, and I made a table with the longevity data for each of them.
 These are some averages to know what to expect from each product.

 ---|---|